-Born on February 15, 1519, in Avils, Spain, he was one of 20 brothers and sisters.
+Born on February 15, 1519, in Aviles, Spain, he was one of 20 brothers and sisters.
 Knowing his inheritance would be small, he decided to earn his livelihood as a seaman.
-At the age of 14, he ran away to sea, embarking on a ship which sailed from Santander to engage French pirates.
-Upon his return, he sold a portion of his patrimony and purchased a vessel of his own.
-One of his most celebrated feats occurred in 1549 when he encountered Jean Alphonse, the most feared of the corsairs.
-After boarding the pirate’s ship he fought a single-handed duel with Alphonse, mortally wounding him.
+At the age of 14, he ran away to sea, embarking on a ship that sailed from Santander to engage French pirates.
+Upon his return, he sold a portion of his inheritance and purchased a vessel of his own.
+One of his most celebrated feats occurred in 1549 when he encountered Jean Alphonse, the most feared of the pirates.
+After boarding the pirate’s ship, he fought a single-handed duel with Alphonse, mortally wounding him.

 In 1565, King Philip II of Spain selected Menéndez to outfit and command a colonizing expedition to Florida.
-The first objective of the mission was to eradicate a French Huguenot settlement at Fort Caroline at the mouth of the St. Johns River.
-The second objective was to establish fortified settlements along the coastline to provide refuge from hurricanes and pirates for the treasure fleets returning to Spain by way of the Bahama Channel.
+The mission’s first objective was to eradicate a French Huguenot settlement at Fort Caroline at the mouth of the St. Johns River.
+The second objective was establishing fortified settlements along the coastline to provide refuge from hurricanes and pirates for the treasure fleets returning to Spain using the Bahama Channel.

 Menendez sailed from Spain in July 1565 with 11 ships and about 2,000 soldiers.
 They landed in Florida harbor on August 28, 1565, establishing a settlement they called St. Augustine, now the oldest continually-inhabited city in the United States.